 Lisa Kelly at All About Jazz

 Partnering in 1997 with jazz vocalist Lisa Kelly, the two have performed internationally for major festivals, jazz clubs and jazz societies, as featured soloists with big bands, and with their own big band and small groups.
 They are highly regarded adjudicators and guest artist/clinicians for secondary to collegiate music programs, competitions and music camps.
-Scott has been featured on many TV and radio commercials, on CD recordings, and has co-released six successful CD's with Lisa Kelly.
-Under the direction of JB Scott, the UNF Jazz Ensemble I was the first collegiate winner of the Monterey Jazz Festival's "Next Generation Competition," was the first U.S. jazz big band to perform on the Great Wall of China, received a standing ovation when they appeared with the legendary Doc Severenson at the esteemed 2008 Midwest Clinic in Chicago, and again at Midwest in 2017 performing with guests Lisa Kelly, trombonist Dave Steinmeyer, and director Dick Dunscomb.
-The band also won the 2015 Downbeat Magazine “Best Jazz Ensemble” award (undergrad).
+Scott has been featured on many TV and radio commercials, on CD recordings, and has co-released six successful CD's with Lisa.
+Under the direction of JB Scott, the UNF Jazz Ensemble 1 was the first collegiate winner of the Monterey Jazz Festival's "Next Generation Competition," was the first jazz big band to perform on the Great Wall of China, received a standing ovation when they appeared with the legendary Doc Severenson at the esteemed 2008 Midwest Clinic in Chicago, and again at Midwest in 2017 performing with guests Lisa Kelly, trombonist Dave Steinmeyer, and director Dick Dunscomb.
+The band also won the 2015 Downbeat Magazine “Best Jazz Ensemble” award, undergrad.
 Scott has presented jazz performance clinics for IAJE, JEN, FJE and FBA/FMEA and is much in demand as a big band clinician and adjudicator.
-In 2011, JB Scott was profiled in the acclaimed book, The New Face of Jazz.
-In May 2017, he was inducted into the Jacksonville Jazz Festival "Hall of Fame" for his contributions to jazz, to the Jacksonville community, and to the festival.
+In 2011, JB Scott was profiled in the acclaimed book, The New Face of Jazz, available on Amazon.com, and was inducted into the Jacksonville Jazz Festival "Hall of Fame" in 2017.
+He is a Warburton Signature Artist. http://www.warburton-usa.com/